Minnesota Master Naturalist Instructors

 - One Session per Week: 11 weeks

-Instructor can create a custom schedule that meets the needs of their organization and location.
+The instructor can create a custom schedule that meets the needs of their organization and location.
 Some have tried 2 days in one week and 3 in another.
 All options are open here.